ftaisdeal/python_slide_show/README.md

 as a slide show.

-The script will cycle through the images indefinitely unless you either press escape or the "q" key.
+The script will cycle through the images indefinitely unless you either press escape or the "q" key, both of which quit the program.

 To pause the slide show, press the space bar.